| |

 the prestigious and grueling Boston Marathon in a blistering three

 hours and nine minutes.
+What's the secret

 to his success?
 He credits his excellent health to several things.
+One of them

 is a positive attitude.
 "One of the key components to dealing